- Oops!Something went wrong.Please try again later.

-Based in Hartsville, Sonoco (SON) is in the Industrial Products sector, and so far this year, shares have seen a price change of 9.01%.
-Currently paying a dividend of $0.41 per share, the company has a dividend yield of 2.83%.
-In comparison, the Containers - Paper and Packaging industry's yield is 2.41%, while the S&P 500's yield is 1.8%.
+Based in Hartsville, Sonoco (SON) is in the Industrial Products sector, and so far this year, shares have seen a price change of 8.02%.
+The packaging maker is paying out a dividend of $0.45 per share at the moment, with a dividend yield of 2.81% compared to the Containers - Paper and Packaging industry's yield of 2.13% and the S&P 500's yield of 1.34%.

-In terms of dividend growth, the company's current annualized dividend of $1.64 is up 6.5% from last year.
-Over the last 5 years, Sonoco has increased its dividend 5 times on a year-over-year basis for an average annual increase of 6.26%.
-Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
-Sonoco's current payout ratio is 52%, meaning it paid out 52% of its trailing 12-month EPS as dividend.
+In terms of dividend growth, the company's current annualized dividend of $1.80 is up 4.7% from last year.
+Sonoco has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 4.39%.
+Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+Sonoco's current payout ratio is 50%, meaning it paid out 50% of its trailing 12-month EPS as dividend.

-Looking at this fiscal year, SON expects solid earnings growth.
-The Zacks Consensus Estimate for 2018 is $3.34 per share, which represents a year-over-year growth rate of 19.71%.
+Earnings growth looks solid for SON for this fiscal year.
+The Zacks Consensus Estimate for 2021 is $3.54 per share, representing a year-over-year earnings growth rate of 3.81%.

 Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
-Income investors must be conscious of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that SON is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
+With that in mind, SON is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report